6 Steps to Selling a House

-Next, we need to prepare your home for potential buyers.
+Preparing to Sell Your HomeWe need to prepare your home for potential buyers.
 Decades of experience and hundreds of home sales have given us significant insight into what appeals to home buyers.
-The first thing we do is to "stage" your home.
+The first thing we do is to get your home in "show-ready" condition.
 This may consist of minor cleaning or major de-cluttering.
 Remember, price and condition sell homes.
 The market controls price but you control the condition!
 Check out more of our hints on getting your home ready to sell.